User Story

 Value Proposition

-Digital Health Records are a powerful tool to teach life lessons and better health behaviors
+Digital health records are a powerful tool to teach life lessons and better health behaviors.

 Different ages in life allow us to experience so much.
 Maintaining a digital health record is an efficient and powerful way to stay grounded in the present while at the same time helping us to remember the past and plan for the future.

+The way people use information and communicate with each other is totally changing.
+Computers, mobile apps, and the internet are becoming tools that help everyone work together more efficiently and more effectively.
 As a person’s health and life changes over time, the changes need to be considered.
 Planning ahead becomes increasingly important as we age.
-There’s usually at least one person in every family who appreciates this.
-If one family member becomes the family’s “health librarian”, they can help the rest of the family create the type of digital health records that become a legacy asset for generations to come.
+If one family member becomes the family’s “health librarian,” they can help the rest of the family create the type of digital health records that become a legacy asset for generations to come.

 When Mom, as Grandma, helps her daughter keep track of her children’s goals and progress, interests, accomplishments, illnesses, and other health events in their lives, it builds connections across the generations.
 It is the perfect chance to weave in important conversations about values and beliefs and things that really make a difference in life.
-Indirectly, these messages are reinforced for the whole family as all members age together.
+Information that is chronicled in digital health records can be shared with others at different ages.
+It’s called getting the right information to the right people at the right time.